Autocar India

 Hyundai Ioniq 5 new and old front quarter static

-The Hyundai Ioniq 5 has been on sale in India since 2023 as the Korean manufacturer’s flagship electric offering, and has received a facelift, priced at Rs 55.70 lakh.
-In addition to a larger battery pack, the facelift also introduces new exterior and interior design elements to make it look more modern than before.
-Here’s everything that has changed in the new Ioniq 5 compared to the older model.
+The Hyundai Ioniq 5, on sale in India since 2023 as the Korean manufacturer’s flagship electric offering, has received a facelift priced at Rs 55.70 lakh.
+It gets a larger battery pack and introduces new exterior and interior design elements for a more modern look.
+Here’s everything that has changed in the new Ioniq 5 compared to the previous model.

 Hyundai Ioniq 5 new vs old: Exterior design